gorkbravo/Undergraduate-Thesis/README.md

 ## Overview (This is a work in progress... tm)

 This repository contains the implementation for **Extraction and Analysis of Implied Probabilities in Commodity Options**, a final year project by **Gorka Bravo Díaz**.
 The project focuses on analyzing the oil market and extracting risk-neutral probabilities using commodity option data.

+**IMPORTANT!** - The code, as is now, takes data from Yahoo Finance (the decision to use Yfinance was for protyping purposes) .
+This impies that it will only work with listed tickers.
+  -Currenty working on implementing the actual data that is to be analysed -Nevertheless, the code seems to be working on arbitrary tickers, so no reason to be believe that with some work it will work with WTI options data :)

 Key areas of exploration include:
 - Commodity options pricing frameworks (Black76  / Black-Scholes).